Advertisement

 If you wake up feeling puffy or just notice that your skin is especially dull — say, after a night of drinking, eating poorly or not sleeping well — facial icing might be the right morning move for you.

 “Everyone knows about the benefits of applying ice to injuries,” Scarso says, “but it does the same for the face.”
-The cold helps help drain excess fluids from the lymphatic system, which also help decrease facial puffiness
+The cold helps help drain excess fluids from the lymphatic system, which also helps decrease facial puffiness

 The same lymphatic drainage that reduces overall puffiness can specifically reduce the appearance of a puffy under-eye area.
 “Gently icing under the eyes can help release fluid buildup, drain toxins and cause a tightening effect,” Scarso says.